Kazimierz Jodkowski

-Kazimierz Walenty Jodkowski (born 14 February 1950 in Złocieniec) is a Polish philosopher and professor in the humanities, specializing in the philosophy of science and natural philosophy and natural sciences, including topics such as intertheoretical incommensurability and the demarcation problem.
+Kazimierz Walenty Jodkowski (born 14 February 1950) is a Polish philosopher and professor in the humanities, specializing in the philosophy of science and natural philosophy and natural sciences, including topics such as intertheoretical incommensurability and the demarcation problem.
 He is the creator of the book series Realizm.
 Racjonalność.
 Relatywizm (Realism.
 Rationality.
 Relativism) and the online journal Filozoficzne Aspekty Genezy.

 Biography

 Kazimierz Jodkowski was born on 14 February 1950 to Tadeusz and Stefania Jodkowski.
 He completed primary school in Złocieniec and general secondary school in Drawsko Pomorskie.

 He studied philosophy at the John Paul II Catholic University of Lublin, earning his master's degree with distinction in 1974.
 His master's thesis focused on the cosmology of Edward Arthur Milne, supervised by Stanisław Mazierski.
 In 1983, he defended his doctorate in philosophy at the Faculty of Philosophy and Sociology of the Maria Curie-Skłodowska University in Lublin, exploring the anti-cumulative theories of Thomas Kuhn and Paul Feyerabend.
 From January to May 1990, he held a fellowship at the Commonwealth University-Lock Haven.
 In 1992, he obtained his habilitation in philosophy from the Adam Mickiewicz University in Poznań with the dissertation Communities of Scholars, Paradigms, and Scientific Revolutions.
 On 28 April 2000, he was awarded the title of professor in the humanities.

 Jodkowski began his academic career on 1 April 1975 at the Institute of Philosophy within the Faculty of Philosophy and Sociology at the Maria Curie-Skłodowska University in Lublin.
 From 1985 to 1994, he served as head of the methodology of sciences section in the Department of Logic and Methodology of Sciences at the Maria Curie-Skłodowska University.
 In October 1995, he joined the Department of Logic and Methodology of Sciences at the Zielona Góra Pedagogical University.
 During the 1980s, he distributed uncensored literature among the Maria Curie-Skłodowska University staff, leading to surveillance by the security service.
 From 1999 to 2002, he was director of the Institute of Philosophy at the Zielona Góra Pedagogical University.

 In 1984, alongside Zbysław Muszyński, Jacek Paśniczek, and Jan Pomorski, he founded the philosophical book series Realizm.
 Racjonalność.
 Relatywizm (Realism.
 Rationality.
 Relativism), which has published over 40 volumes.

 In 2004, he initiated the establishment of the "Science and Religion" local group in Zielona Góra, serving as its academic supervisor.
 Within this group, he launched the online journal Filozoficzne Aspekty Genezy in 2004, acting as editor-in-chief until 2010.

 In 2015, the University of Zielona Góra published a jubilee volume in recognition of his scholarly contributions.

 He married Gerarda Martyniuk (born 1951), with whom he has two daughters, Justyna (born 1980) and Marta (born 1988).

 Jodkowski was an activist in the Real Politics Union and ran for the Polish Sejm in the 2001 Polish parliamentary election on the Civic Platform list.